-Even the strongest female leaders can miss the mark in a male-driven work force unless they know how to ingress the power of their feminine influence and persuasion.
+Even the strongest female leaders can miss the mark in a male-driven workforce unless they know how to ingress the power of their feminine influence and persuasion.

 We’ve seen it happen over and over again, where fierce, ambitious women in business and politics adopt a masculine approach to their leadership, yet they repeatedly fail.
 Why?

-Because they haven’t had access to quality education specially purposed to cultivate female-driven leadership skills, decision making and nurture confidence in their purpose.
+Because they haven’t had access to quality education specially purposed to cultivate female-driven leadership skills, decision-making and nurture confidence in their purpose.

 Big Impact University is a school for successful business women, designed to encourage women around the world to tap into women’s empowerment and propel their influence – and their business – freeing up their time for more important things, like self-care.

-BigImpactHQ™ help women succeed by speaking on stage and online.
+BigImpactHQ™ helps women succeed by speaking on stage and online.
 Cofounders Shannon and Mark Grainger have dedicated their life work to unlocking the gates for a new era in social, economic and corporate responsibility by unleashing the power of voice in women.

 Under the guidance of founders Shannon and Mark Grainger, women have gone on to impact some of the most coveted stages in the world, including TEDTalks, Tony Robbins and Good Morning America.

 With the BigImpactHQ support team at their side these women have learned to inhabit their power.

 We get it.
 You’re in the grind.
 Building your business from the ground up takes not only professional competency, but personal strength.